drnsmith/SQLtoAPI-RBAC/README.md

 * Practicing implementing role-based access control for specific actions.

 ## **Problem(s) solved:**
-* Developing APIs to extract the required information from a database to meet the functional requirements of a college scenario.
+* Developing APIs to extract the required information from a database to meet the functional requirements.
 * Providing a solution for implementing role-based access control to restrict access for specific actions based on user roles.

 ## **Takeaways:**
-* Creating SQL queries to extract the required information from a MySQL database.
+* Creating SQL queries to extract the required information from PostgreSQL.
-* Gaining experience in using NodeJS and Express to create an API to support the functional requirements of a college scenario.
+* Gaining experience in using NodeJS and Express to create an API to support the functional requirements.
-* Implementing role-based access control using middleware functions to restrict access to specific APIs based on user roles.
+* Implementing role-based access control using **middleware** functions to restrict access to specific APIs based on user roles.
-* Testing and demonstrating the functionalities of their APIs using Postman.
+* Testing and demonstrating the functionalities of their APIs using **Postman**.

 ## **Unique Features:**
 * Provides a practical example of developing SQL queries and APIs to support the functional requirements using Postgres DB.